The Return of the Moguls

 About the author

 Dan Kennedy is an associate professor of journalism at Northeastern University and a nationally known media commentator.
-He is a panelist on WGBH-TV’s Beat the Press and writes on the news media for WGBHNews.org, the Nieman Journalism Lab and other publications.
+He is a panelist on WGBH-TV’s Beat the Press and writes on the news media for WGBHNews.org and other publications.
 He previously wrote a media column for The Guardian and, before that, for The Boston Phoenix.
 His website, Media Nation, can be found at dankennedy.net.

-Kennedy’s new book, The Return of the Moguls: How Jeff Bezos and John Henry Are Remaking Newspapers for the Twenty-First Century, will be published in 2018 by ForeEdge.
-His previous book, The Wired City: Reimagining Journalism and Civic Life in the Post-Newspaper Age, examines the rise of the New Haven Independent and other digital-only community news organizations.
-His first book, Little People: Learning to See the World Through My Daughter’s Eyes, is a memoir about raising a child with dwarfism.
+Kennedy’s latest book, The Return of the Moguls: How Jeff Bezos and John Henry Are Remaking Newspapers for the Twenty-First Century, was published in 2018 by ForeEdge.
+His previous book, The Wired City: Reimagining Journalism and Civic Life in the Post-Newspaper Age (2013), examines the rise of the New Haven Independent and other digital-only community news organizations.
+His first book, Little People: Learning to See the World Through My Daughter’s Eyes (2003), is a memoir about raising a child with dwarfism.